rust-lang/book/src/ch04-01-what-is-ownership.md

 1. Catching bugs at compile-time means not dealing with those bugs in production, improving the reliability of your software.
 2. Catching bugs at compile-time means fewer checks to catch bugs at runtime, improving the performance of your software.

 Rust cannot prevent all bugs.
 If your application exposes a public and unauthenticated `/delete-production-database` endpoint, then a malicious actor doesn't need to exploit your suspicious if-statement.
-But Rust's protections are still likely to make your programs safer than when using an unsafe language, e.g. as found by the [Android team](https://security.googleblog.com/2022/12/memory-safe-languages-in-android-13.html).
+But Rust's protections are still likely to make your programs safer versus using a language with fewer protections, e.g. as found by [Google's Android team](https://security.googleblog.com/2022/12/memory-safe-languages-in-android-13.html).

 ### Ownership as a Discipline for Memory Safety

 Since safety is the absence of undefined behavior, and since ownership is about safety, then we need to understand ownership in terms of the undefined behaviors it prevents.
-The Rust Reference maintains a list of ["Behavior considered undefined"](https://doc.rust-lang.org/reference/behavior-considered-undefined.html), but for now we will focus on one category of behaviors: operations on memory.
+The Rust Reference maintains a large list of ["Behavior considered undefined"](https://doc.rust-lang.org/reference/behavior-considered-undefined.html), but for now we will focus on one category: operations on memory.

 Memory is the space where data is stored during the execution of a program.
 There are many ways to think about memory:

 - If you are unfamiliar with systems programming, you might think of memory at a high level like "memory is the RAM in my computer" or "memory is the thing that runs out if I load too much data".
 - If you are familiar with systems programming, you might think of memory at a low level like "memory is an array of bytes" or "memory is the pointers I get back from `malloc`".

-Both of these memory models are _correct_, but they are not _useful_ ways to think about how Rust works.
+Both of these memory models are _valid_, but they are not _useful_ ways to think about how Rust works.
 The high-level model is too abstract to explain how Rust works: you will need to understand the concept of a pointer, for instance.
 The low-level model is too concrete to explain how Rust works: Rust does not allow you to (safely) interpret memory as an array of bytes, for instance.

-Rust has a particular way to think about memory, and ownership is a discipline for safely using memory within that way of thinking.
+Rust provides a particular way to think about memory, and ownership is a discipline for safely using memory within that way of thinking.
 The remainder of this chapter will explain the Rust model of memory.

 ### Variables Live in the Stack